Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: GMRES-based iterative refinement

-These two augmented systems with \(\tilde{F}\) can be regarded as symmetric saddle point systems.
-In~\cite{BGL2005,Rozloznik2018}, both left and block diagonal preconditioners for saddle point systems are studied.
+These two augmented systems with \(\tilde{F}\) can be regarded as symmetric saddle-point systems.
+In~\cite{BGL2005,Rozloznik2018}, both left and block diagonal preconditioners for saddle-point systems are studied.
 Here we propose an improved version of preconditioners for addressing LSE and GLS problems.